richard-scryber/scryber.core/docs/document_pages.rst

 Stopping overflow
 -------------------

-If overflowing onto a new page is not required or wantend then the page-break-inside='avoid' will block any overflow or new pages.
+If overflowing onto a new page is not required or wanted then the page-break-inside='avoid' will block any overflow or new pages.

+A section can be a single page, and never overflow.